perrygeo/rusty-python/README.md

 ## Development

-In a new virtual environment
+In a new virtual environment:

 ```
 $ pip install maturin pytest